 Free radicals that damage our eyes may also occur as a result of exposure to pollution, chemicals, ultraviolet radiation and smoking.

 Consistently following a healthy diet that includes colorful vegetables, fruits and whole grains may correlate to a decreased risk of cataracts.
-Good food sources to prevent cataracts are vitamins A, C and E, as well as lutein and zeaxanthin.
+Good food sources to reduce your risk of developing cataracts are vitamins A, C and E, as well as lutein and zeaxanthin.

 Consuming fish high in omega-3 fatty acids also has been linked to potentially reducing the risk of cataracts or cataract progression.

-If your vision is becoming cloudy, or if you are losing your color perception or even having trouble seeing at night, you may be already in the early stages of developing cataracts.
+If your vision is becoming cloudy, you are losing your color perception, or if you’re having trouble seeing at night, you may be already in the early stages of developing cataracts.
 The majority of men and women will develop them if they live long enough.
 A cataract surgeon is the ideal person to diagnose this condition.